Zest-Project/zest-app/README.md

     => npm install

     => npm start

   In another terminal:

     => cd server

   create a new file ".env" in server directory and copy content from "Env File" on google docs into it

     => npm install

     => npm run dev

   (runs nodemon so you don't have the retart the server with each change)

-# to build and deploy
+# To build and deploy

   Download heroku cli on your device (https://devcenter.heroku.com/articles/heroku-cli), Create a heroku account, connect your github and your heroku accounts, let me add you as contributor to the project, then:

     => cd Zest

     => heroku login

   (enter your email and heroku password when prompted to on the website)

     => git add .

     => git commit -am "commit message + pushing to heroku"

   if you create new env variables run:

     => heroku config:set NEW_ENV_VARIABLE_NAME="new_env_variable_value"

   or add using gui on the heroku website under settings for the app in config variables

   *To Deploy Automatically, from main branch run:

     => git push origin main

   *To Deploy Manually:

   if on a branch run:

     => git push heroku branchname:main

   else

     => git push heroku main